andmade/e28/peer-review2.md

 ### Do you have any additional comments not covered in the above questions?

-Great job on a humorous, feature-filled project.
+Great job on a humorous, feature-filled project!